Carthage: Archaeological sites

-Climate change

-Due to its coastal location, Carthage Archeological Site is vulnerable to sea level rise.
-In 2022, the IPCC Sixth Assessment Report included it in the list of African cultural sites which would be threatened by flooding and coastal erosion by the end of the century, but only if climate change followed RCP 8.5, which is the scenario of high and continually increasing greenhouse gas emissions associated with the warming of over 4 C-change, and is no longer considered very likely.
-The other, more plausible scenarios result in lower warming levels and consequently lower sea level rise: yet, sea levels would continue to increase for about 10,000 years under all of them.
-Even if the warming is limited to 1.5 C-change, global sea level rise is still expected to exceed 2-3 m after 2,000 years (and higher warming levels will see larger increases by then), consequently exceeding 2,100 levels of sea level rise under RCP 8.5 (~0.75 m with a range of 0.5–1 m) well before the year 4000.
-Thus, it is a matter of time before the Carthage Archeological Site is threatened by rising water levels, unless it can be protected by adaptation efforts such as sea walls.

 Commune

 The commune of Carthage was created by a decree of the Bey of Tunis on 15 June 1919, during the rule of Naceur Bey.

 In 1920, the first seaplane base was built on the Lake of Tunis for the seaplanes of Compagnie Aéronavale.
 The Tunis Airfield opened in 1938, serving around 5,800 passengers annually on the Paris-Tunis route.

 During World War II, the airport was used by the United States Army Air Force Twelfth Air Force as a headquarters and command control base for the Italian Campaign of 1943.

 Construction on the Tunis-Carthage Airport, which was fully funded by France, began in 1944, and in 1948 the airport become the main hub for Tunisair.

 In the 1950s the Lycée Français de Carthage was established to serve French families in Carthage.
 In 1961 it was given to the Tunisian government as part of the Independence of Tunisia, so the nearby Collège Maurice Cailloux in La Marsa, previously an annex of the Lycée Français de Carthage, was renamed to the Lycée Français de La Marsa and began serving the lycée level.
 It is currently the Lycée Gustave Flaubert.